dialog-semiconductor/BLE_SDK6_examples/ibeacon/Readme.md

 parameters (advertising interval, UUID etc.) are easily configurable from within the user application (user_app.c).

-The example is configured to use a random static BD.
+The example is configured to use a random static Bluetooth Device address (BD address).
 This is generated upon power on or reset and will remain static throughout the life of the device.
 It is also guaranteed to be unique on each DA14531 device (i.e. a different BD address will be generated on each DA14531 on which this is example is run).

 By default the output power is set to 0dBm.
 This can be increase to +2.5dBm by defining the macro TX_POWER_2d5Bm (see the macro definitions at the start of the user_app.c file).